-Having had a child myself, I know that there are so many things to worry about before you give birth: What do I pack for the hospital?
+Having had two children myself, I know that there are so many things to worry about before you give birth: What do I pack for the hospital?
 Who do I want in the room?
 Epidural or natural?
 Will I need a c-section?
 I know that your focus will not always be on all of the different aspects that are coming together to form your birth experience, that’s where I come in with my camera.
 Having a birth photographer there to document all the little details allows you to relive the experience through the art of photographs.
 In addition, being able to view your images in a tasteful, emotional video slideshow allows you to share this experience with your friends and family.

 This is what birth photography looks like:

 - The Birth of Kollyns Jaxon (St. John’s Hospital)

 - The Birth of Maria Lorraine (Memorial Medical Center)

 - The Birth of Aria Charlotte (Caesarean section, Memorial Medical Center)

 - The Birth of Crosby (Memorial Medical Center)

 - The Birth of Gavin and Griffin (Twins Birth, Memorial Medical Center)